Turku: Sports

-Turku is also home to the Eagles Rugby Football Club (turkurugby.fi) who are part of the championship division of Suomen Rugbyliitto (SRL).
-They play games and train at Impivaara Jalkapallonhalli and Kuppitaanpuisto.
+Turku is home to the Eagles Rugby Football Club, a division champion affiliated with Suomen Rugbyliitto, which trains and competes at Impivaara Jalkapallonhalli and Kuppitaanpuisto.

-Turku Titans is a lacrosse club based in Turku with a relevantly successful history with three silver medals and one gold medal in the national lacrosse league in Finland.
-The Titans women's team has also had a successful history.
-The FIL U19 2012 World Lacrosse Championships were also held in the city.
+Turku Titans is a lacrosse club with a rich history, having scored three silver and one gold medals in Finland's national lacrosse league.
+The Titans' women's team has also achieved success.
+Furthermore, the city hosted the FIL U19 2012 World Lacrosse Championships.

+Finnish tennis player Jarkko Nieminen, from the nearby county of Masku, is among the most accomplished players in Finland.

 Government and politics

-Being both a regional and provincial capital, Turku is an important administrative centre, hosting the seat of the Archbishop of Finland and a Court of Appeal.
+Turku is an important administrative centre, being the regional capital, and hosting the seat of the Archbishop of Finland and a Court of Appeal.
 Minna Arve has been the mayor of Turku since 2017.
 Since August 2021 her role as the mayor has been an elected office instead of a hired position.

 The city council of Turku has 67 seats.
 Following the 2021 municipal election, the council seats are allocated in the following way: National Coalition Party 16 seats, Social Democrats 13, Left Alliance 11, Green League 10, True Finns 9, Centre Party 3, Swedish People's Party 3, Movement Now 1, and Christian Democrats 1.
 The current chair of the city board is Sini Ruohonen from National Coalition Party.

 Results of the 2019 Finnish parliamentary election in Turku: